graphpql/graphpinator-persisted-queries/README.md

 ## Introduction

 This Module allows GraPHPinator to cache queries on the server to reduce server load.
+This module aims to reduce GraphQL overhead in parsing and validation by caching and reusing known requests.

+> Please note that this module does not affect the speed of your resolver functions.

 ## Installation